rfennell/AzurePipelines/README.md

 A discussion of the development and usage of this Typemock task can be found in [this blog post](http://blogs.blackmarble.co.uk/blogs/rfennell/post/2015/09/08/Running-Typemock-Isolator-based-tests-in-TFS-vNext-build.aspx).

+Typemock provide documentation on the general use Isolator in build systems in their [online documentation](http://www.typemock.com/docs?book=Isolator&page=Documentation%2FHtmlDocs%2Fintegratingwiththeserver.htm)

 ----------

 For details of how to build and deploy these tasks see [this repo's wiki](https://github.com/rfennell/vNextBuild/wiki)